jin/bazel-glossary/README.md

 #### Target
 A buildable unit.
 Can be a *rule target*, *file target*, or a *package group*.
-Rule targets are instantiated from rule declarations in `BUILD` files.
+Rule targets are instantiated from rule declarations in `BUILD.bazel` files.
 Depending on the rule implementation, rule targets can also be *testable* or *runnable*.
-Every file used in `BUILD` files is a file target.
+Every file used in `BUILD.bazel` files is a file target.
 Targets can depend on other targets via attributes (most commonly but not necessarily `deps`).
 A *configured target* is a pair of *target* and *build configuration*.

 <!-- **Target configuration.** -->